Benedict Friedlaender: Life

 Friedlaender was born in Berlin as the son of Carl Friedlaender (1817–1876), a professor of economics.
 His grandfather was Nathan Friedlaender (died 1830), a Berlin physician and university lecturer.
 Among his siblings was Immanuel Friedlaender (1871–1948), a distinguished volcanologist.
 He studied mathematics, physics, botany, and physiology in Berlin, earning a Ph.D. in zoology in 1888.
 As a well-to-do donor, he supported the anarchist journal Kampf and published in the journal Der Sozialist.
 He gave substantial financial support to Magnus Hirschfeld's Scientific-Humanitarian Committee (Wissenschaftlich-humanitäres Komitee, or WhK) in Berlin.
 The primary goal of the WhK was to work against Paragraph 175 of the Imperial Penal Code, which criminalized "unnatural vice" between males.
 The WhK assisted defendants in criminal trials, conducted public lectures, and gathered signatures on a petition for the repeal of the law.
 It found some parliamentary support for its law reform efforts in the Social Democratic Party.

-With Adolf Brand and ten others, Friedlaender founded the homosexual organization called Gemeinschaft der Eigenen (GdE), usually translated as Community of the Special, in 1903.
+With Adolf Brand and ten others, Friedlaender founded the homosexual organization called Gemeinschaft der Eigenen (GdE) in 1903.
 The word Eigenen can mean both "peculiar, distinctive, odd" (as in Oddfellows) and "owned, possessed", and the GdE's name was inspired in part by Max Stirner's libertarian philosophy of "self-ownership" or autonomy.
 The GdE repudiated Hirschfeld's understanding of homosexuality in a transgender spectrum and instead emphasized the masculinity of male-male sexuality, as did André Gide in 1924 in his Corydon.
 Some members of the GdE advocated the classical Greek practice of having a relationship with a younger man while being married.
 The GdE also spurned Hirschfeld's efforts at law reform and coalition-building with the Social Democrats and the feminist movement, adopting instead a diffusely anarchist outlook inspired by Stirner's individualism and the sweeping cultural criticism of Friedrich Nietzsche.
 Friedlaender nonetheless maintained his membership in the WhK until 1906, when he broke with Hirschfeld and founded a third gay organization named "Secession from the WhK".
 Later renamed "League for Manly Culture", this organization folded shortly after Friedlaender's death by suicide on 21 June 1908 in Berlin.

 Friedlaender wrote several books on different themes.
 He wrote Die Renaissance des Eros Uranios, which called for the revival of "Greek love".